-BELONGING

-Caring Relationships: Trust and Growth Mindset

-Social Connection

-- I find it easy to meet new people and make friends. - I have people in my life that are important and I feel supported by them.

-Positive Strength-Based Attitude

-- I like who I am and I am important to others. - I feel sure in my skills and yet know when I need to ask for help

-HOPEFULNESS

-Meaningful Engagement and Emotional Health

-Finding Strength in Faith

-- I know there is something greater than me that has a positive influence on me. - I feel it is important to explore and develop the spiritual part of me.

-Emotional Awareness

-- I am aware of my feelings and find it easy to express them in good ways. - I can sense how others are feeling and offer to help them when needed.

-OPTIMISM

-Establishing Expectations and Coping with Stressors

-Passion

-- I know what motivates me to achieve my goals. - I lose track of time when I am involved in certain subjects, interests or activities.

-Persistence

-- I can stay focused on completing a project or task even if it gets difficult or boring. - I am not discouraged by setbacks.

-Managing Uncertainty

-- I am okay with feeling worried when I have to make a decision that might not have a clear answer. - I know there may be more than one answer to a problem

-EMPOWERMENT

-Healthy Responses and Dealing with Challenges

-Acting Justly

-- I think it is important to tell the truth, even when it may not be easy. - I have strong feelings of what is right and wrong.
+Caring Relationships: Trust and Growth Mindset BELONGING Making Connections Social Connection I find it easy to meet new people and make friends.
+I have people in my life that are important and I feel supported by them.
+Making Connections I like who I am and I am important to others.
+I like who I am and I am important to others.
+I feel sure in my skills and yet know when I need to ask for help.
+Meaningful Engagement and Emotional Health HOPEFULNESS Finding Strength in Faith I know there is something greater than me that has a positive influence on me.
+I feel it is important to explore and develop the spiritual part of me.
+Emotional Awareness I am aware of my feelings and find it easy to express them in good ways.
+I can sense how others are feeling and offer to help them when needed.
+Establishing Expectations and Coping with Stressors OPTIMISM Passion I know what motivates me to achieve my goals.
+I lose track of time when I am involved in certain subjects, interests or activities.
+Persistence I can stay focused on completing a project or task even if it gets difficult or boring.
+I am not discouraged by setbacks.
+Managing Uncertainty I am okay with feeling worried when I have to make a decision that might not have a clear answer.
+I know there may be more than one answer to a problem.
+Healthy Responses and Dealing with Challenges EMPOWERMENT Acting Justly I think it is important to tell the truth, even when it may not be easy.
+I have strong feelings of what is right and wrong.
 This helps me decide and choose what to do.

-Adaptability

-- I learn from my mistakes and always do the best I can. - I find it easy to come up with different answers if what I am doing is not working.

-Agent of Change

-- I feel it is important to be a good example when with others and in the community I live. - I believe that I should be part of the answer and I team up with others when faced with a challenge.
+DEAMAGE I learn from my mistakes and always do the best I can.
+I learn from my mistakes and always do the best I can.
+I learn from the different answers if what I am doing is not working.
+CHANGE I find it easy to come up with different answers if what I am doing is not working.
+Agent of Change I leel it is important to be a good example when with others and in the community I live.
+I believe that I should be part of the answer and I team up with others when faced with a challenge.

+Building Resiliency and Positive Mental Health